crayzeerr/JS-DiscordBot/README.md

 # JS-DiscordBot
-A discord bot in JS that I made.
+A discord bot in JS that I made, hoping to make it actually useful at some point.